umlx5h/gtrash/README.md

 alias rm="echo -e 'If you want to use rm really, then use \"\\\\rm\" instead.'; false"
 ```

-When you want to execute the actual rm, use `\rm` to bypass use alias.
+When you want to execute the actual rm, use `\rm` to bypass the alias.

 ```bash
 $ rm foo